westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 ### Writing and Resetting Zones

 *zbc_write_zone* sequentially writes data to a zone.
 If the zone is a sequential zone, the write pointer position advances until the zone is full.
-By default, *zbc_write_zone* will write the entire zone.
-For instance, using the disk used in the previous example, the first sequential write zone (zone number 524) can be written with 512 KB writes until full with the following command.
+By default, *zbc_write_zone* writes the entire zone.
+For example, using the disk used in the previous example, the first sequential write zone (zone number 524) can be written with 512 kb writes with the following command, until it is full:

 ```plaintext
 # zbc_write_zone /dev/sg3 524 524288